tekartik/synchronized.dart/README.md

 ## How it works

-It uses `Zone` to know in which context a block is running in order to be reentrant.
+`SynchronizedLock` uses `Zone` to know in which context a block is running in order to be reentrant.
-It maintains a list of active locks and tasks to run them consecutively
+Locks maintain a list of active locks and tasks to run them consecutively

 ## Example